Hang a picture on the wall

 Adhesive hanging systems

-There are adhesive and scratch fixing systems.
-These systems are intended for light works, which is generally the case for a painting.
-The idea is very interesting, inexpensive and can be removed without leaving a trace on your walls.
+There are adhesive and hook-and-loop mounting systems available.
+These systems are designed for lightweight artwork, which is generally the case for paintings.
+The idea is very appealing, inexpensive, and can be removed without leaving any residue on your walls.

-The adhesive is made up of two parts, an adhesive side and a “scratch” side.
-One of the adhesives is positioned on the frame of the picture and the other on the wall.
-You can place them on each corner of the board, which in theory supports a weight of 7 kg!
+The adhesive strip consists of two parts: an adhesive side and a hook-and-loop side.
+One side attaches to the picture frame, and the other to the wall.
+You can place one strip on each corner of the picture, theoretically supporting a weight of 7 kg!

-We are currently experimenting with this way of hanging pictures and we will be sure to get back to you.
-To be honest, if the idea appeals to us, we don't know if the adhesive power lasts over time.
-It would be a shame if a painting came loose and fell after a few years.
+We're currently experimenting with this method of hanging pictures and will be sure to give you feedback.
+To be perfectly honest, while we like the idea, we don't know if the adhesive will hold up over time.
+It would be a shame if a picture came loose and fell after just a few years.

 Picture rails are the ultimate solution for hanging your paintings like in a real museum.
-This system only has advantages, apart from its price, although they can be found at very reasonable prices.
+This system has only advantages, apart from its price, although you can find them at very reasonable prices.

-A chair rail is made up of a large sliding rail which, depending on the model, attaches to the top of your wall or to the ceiling.
-Metal rods hang on this slide, on which you can hang your paintings as simply as possible.
+A picture rail consists of a long sliding track which, depending on the model, is fixed to the top of your wall or to the ceiling.
+Metal rods are then attached to this track, allowing you to hang your pictures with ease.

-With picture rails, you can hang several works of art and individually adjust their positioning in height and width, quickly and easily.
+With picture rails, you can hang several works of art and individually adjust their positioning in height and width, in a simple and quick way.

 Link: https://www.cimaises-et-plus.com/

-If the number of paintings is not too large or if you have a lot of space, you can simply place your painting on a piece of furniture or a low shelf.
-In this case, make sure that the board cannot slip and fall to the ground.
-To do this, you can place a flat, heavy object in front of the board, or glue or screw in small retaining pads, like those placed under furniture and chair legs.
+If you don't have too many paintings or if you have plenty of space, you can simply place your artwork on a piece of furniture or a low shelf.
+In this case, make sure the painting won't slip and fall.
+You can do this by placing a flat, heavy object in front of the painting, or by attaching or screwing on small protective pads, like the ones used under furniture and chair legs.

-Another idea is to place your painting on a painter's easel.
-This solution is quite bulky, but depending on the style of your decor and the space of the room, the result can be interesting and give an “artist” style to your interior.
+Another idea is to place your painting on an easel.
+This solution is rather bulky, but depending on your decorating style and the size of the room, the result can be interesting and give your interior an "artistic" feel.

-• Choose the locations of the tables carefully beforehand
+• Choose the locations of the paintings carefully beforehand

 • Position your artwork at eye level

-• Identify the nature of your walls and the weight of the paintings, without forgetting the frames
+• Identify the type of wall material and the weight of the paintings, including the frames

-• Equip yourself with the right equipment and tools
+• Equip yourself with the appropriate equipment and tools

 • And take your time…